Skip Navigation

 Whether it’s your first time on campus or you’re a seasoned college student, the start of a new school semester can be exciting, stressful and a little scary all at the same time.

-“Anxiety often goes unrecognized and undiagnosed,” said Wellstar pediatrician Dr. Andrew Doyle.
+“Anxiety often goes unrecognized and undiagnosed,” said Wellstar Physician Dr. Andrew Doyle.
 “It’s not always recognized or talked about because people think it’s a normal part of life.
 But when anxiety interferes with completing homework, socializing or working at your job, it’s not necessarily normal.
 It’s helpful to have someone check it out.”

 Signs of anxiety can also include difficulty sleeping, abdominal pain, headaches, significant changes in appetite or an explosive temper.